berat-552/LibraryManagementAPI/README.md

 # LibraryManagementAPI

-A RESTful ASP.NET Core Web API for managing books, authors, and loan records in a library.
+A RESTful ASP.NET Core Web API for managing books and authors in a library.

 ## Features

-- Manage books, authors, and loans.
+- Manage books and authors.

 ## Installation